libreas/ausgabe26/03blumer/master.md

 cities too – like the "Quartiersmangement" in Berlin or the "Stadterneuerungs- und Stadtentwicklungsgesellschaft Hamburg" (Naegler 2012) – or private investors.
-Lees, Slater and Wyly (Lees, Slater & Wyly 2008) pointing out that cities and investors usually avoid the term gentrification by choice, even outright disputing the legacy of the term.
+Lees, Slater and Wyly (Lees, Slater & Wyly 2008) point out that cities and investors usually avoid the term gentrification by choice, even outright disputing the legacy of the term.
 They understand gentrification – or, in their words, "urban development" – as a favorable process, providing much more positive than